ecrai30/D287JavaFrameworks/README.md

 B.  Create a README file that includes notes describing where in the code to find the changes you made for each of parts C to J. Each note should include the prompt, file name, line number, and change.

 C.  Customize the HTML user interface for your customer’s application.
 The user interface should include the shop name, the product names, and the names of the parts.
+    mainscreen.html, Line 14: Added ZikaTronics as the title of the page mainscreen.html, Line 19: Changed the name of the shop to ZikaTronics mainscreen.html, Line 43,52,61,70,79: Added part names
+    mainscreen.html, Line 116, 125,134,143,152: Added product names
 D.  Add an “About” page to the application to describe your chosen customer’s company to web viewers and include navigation to and from the “About” page and the main screen.
+    Created about.html
+    about.html, Lines 18 - 33: Added mission, team, and contact information.
+    about.html, Lines 10 - 13: Added button that links to mainscreen.html and about.html.
+    mainscreen.html, lines 18 - 21: Added buttons that links to maincreen.html and about.html.
 E.  Add a sample inventory appropriate for your chosen store to the application.
 You should have five parts and five products in your sample inventory and should not overwrite existing data in the database.

 F.  Add a “Buy Now” button to your product list.
 Your “Buy Now” button must meet each of the following parameters: